 The whole thing took about 5 minutes and before we knew it we were back in the car and heading for the hotel.

 At first when we got back to the room I was gung ho to go sight seeing.
-Until I looked out the window and it was snowing.
+Until I looked out the window and saw it was snowing.

 By dinner we were pretty hungry but didn't want to spend too much since lunch had been a small fortune.